 Located in Nelson, the International Maritime Institute of New Zealand (IMINZ) is part of Nelson Marlborough Institute of Technology (NMIT).
 Since 1976 when we opened as the New Zealand School of Fisheries, we have been training outstanding seafarers.
 At IMINZ we offer a range of qualifications for both entry level and experienced seafarers.

 This programme is for mariners who meet the requirements of Maritime New Zealand (MNZ)(external link) to apply for their Watchkeeper Deck Certificate of Competency.
 MNZ will require evidence of sea-time, medical check and training record book in addition to your IMINZ Qualification, please see the Watchkeeper Deck MNZ guidelines(external link) for more information.

 This qualification is also a recognised programme for the International Maritime Organisation (IMO)(external link) certificate STCW II/1 Officer of the Watch (OOW).

-In September 2017, we will have a new Kongsberg ships navigation bridge simulator, which is used during all nautical training programmes.
+The Kongsberg ships navigation bridge simulator is used during all nautical training programmes.

 The simulation system ensures you are using real navigation equipment and aids in the development of situational awareness.
 Scenarios can be tailored, using different vessel type and size, weather conditions and through variety of challenging situations.

-New in 2014, we have a Kongsberg marine engineering simulation system, used to train marine engineers from entry level to those of large merchant vessels.
-This system can simulate four engine types; oil tanker, slow or medium speed ferry and diesel electric cruise ship.
+We have a Kongsberg marine engineering simulation system, used to train marine engineers from entry level to those of large merchant vessels and fishing vessels.
+This system can simulate various engine types including; oil tanker, ferry, diesel electric cruise ship and fishing vessel.